Evernote Impact Training

 Why track impact with Evernote?

-To set up impact tracking in Evernote, you need to be an Evernote Plus user (£29.99 per year), but your team members use the free version (which you can try out here).
-When you subscribe to Evernote through Fast Track Impact, you receive a £7 discount on The Research Impact Handbook by Mark Reed (RRP £17.99)
+To set up impact tracking in Evernote, you need to be an Evernote Plus user (see prices on the Evernote website), but your team members use the free version (which you can try out here).
+When you subscribe to Evernote through Fast Track Impact, you receive a £7 discount on The Research Impact Handbook by Mark Reed (RRP £24.99).

 Watch this video to see how easy it is to use Evernote to track your research impacts on the go: